 While most video conferences and phone calls are scheduled ahead of time, a team member may have an urgent matter pop up at the last minute that prevents them attending.
 As a result, they miss the discussion or information shared in the meeting.

 Solution: Most conferencing software applications allow the meeting organizer to record the meeting and then send the audio or video file to anyone who missed the call, keeping all team members up to date with discussions.
-[Read related article: 13 Tips for Before, During and After a Conference Call]
+[Read related article: 10 Tips for Conducting an Effective Video Conference Call]